 Numbers are important but they will tell little to somebody who doesn’t understand the bigger picture.
 To improve your strategic vision you can use business model canvas or lean canvas.
 Innovative ideas should be put at the center of your startup activity.
 Without it, you will be forced to play by the rules of the red oceans.
 You will be involved in a non-stop race of improving the numerous parameters companies compete by.
 And your competitors will be doing exactly the same.

 Here’s how the value curve of the company operating in the blue ocean (Southwest) compares to the value curves of red ocean solutions:

-Startup that aspires to create a blue ocean doesn’t need to compete by all the parameters — some of them are only there because companies think that they are important for customers and don’t dare to exclude them.
-Startup needs to identify what is really important for users and concentrate on building value innovation for this parameter.
+Startup that aspires to create a blue ocean doesn’t need to compete by all the parameters — some of them are only there because companies think that they are important to customers and don’t dare to exclude them.
+A startup needs to identify what is really important for users and concentrate on building value innovation for this parameter.

 Going beyond the existing demand

 A question that every startup needs to answer is where will we get the users?
 If you’re interested in retaining customers read our article on habit-building products.
 To maximize the size of the blue ocean you need to expand your audience and look toward those groups that don’t belong to your client list or are simply non-customers.
 You shouldn’t be afraid of expanding your audience.
 Mass-oriented nature of startups like Uber and Instagram allowed them to win a crazy amount of users.

 - Soon-to-be customers that are ready to change your product for a better alternative.
 Talk to them and identify the single common aspect of your product they aren’t happy with.
 Often it can be changed without much effort and that will allow you to win the clients that were ready to leave.